proyectoINIA-IRI-USYD/GmicUy/contact.md

 School of Life and Environmental Sciences | Sydney Institute of Agriculture.
 The University of Sydney

 **Ing.
 MSc.
 Eliana Nervi, enervi@iri.columbia.edu**  \
-FPTA 358 Project manager  \
+FPTA 358 Project manager and research component \
 INIA-IRI-USYD  \
 +59899224423